Living an active life is important to staying healthy. According to the Harvard School of Public Health, staying active helps to reduce your risk of:

 Mix It Up

-Many gyms and community centers offer free classes with a monthly membership (or a small fee if you aren’t a member).
-Take advantage of those opportunities; you may get to experience some of the newest and hottest fitness trends and find something you really love doing.
+Many gyms and community centers offer free classes with a monthly membership.
+Take advantage of those opportunities.
+You may get to experience some of the newest and hottest fitness trends.
+You never know what you might fall in love with next.

 Mind Your Money